 - Pain and suffering after a Nevada injury or accident.6

-3. Is there a cap on “pain and suffering” in Nevada medical malpractice cases?
+3. What is the “pain and suffering” cap in Nevada medical malpractice cases?

-Yes.
-In Nevada medical malpractice law cases for 2023, non-economic damages such as pain and suffering are capped at $350,000.
-The $350,000 cap applies in medical malpractice lawsuits regardless of how many defendants are liable for an injury.7
+In Nevada medical malpractice cases for 2024, non-economic damages such as pain and suffering are capped at $430,000.

-It applies to all cases based on the professional negligence of a health care provider (such as a doctor, chiropractor, nurse or hospital).
+This cap applies to all cases based on the professional negligence of a health care provider, such as a

 Note that the pain and suffering damages cap for Nevada medical malpractice cases increases with each year: